Uttar Pradesh: Education

 Uttar Pradesh has a prolonged tradition of education, although historically it was primarily confined to the elite class and religious schools.
 Sanskrit-based learning formed the major part of education from the Vedic to the Gupta periods.
 As cultures travelled through the region they brought their bodies of knowledge with them, adding Pali, Persian and Arabic scholarship to the community.
 These formed the core of Hindu-Buddhist-Muslim education until the rise of British colonialism.
 The present schools-to-university system of education owes its inception and development in the state (as in the rest of the country) to foreign Christian missionaries and the British colonial administration.

 Schools in the state are either managed by the government or by private trusts.
 Hindi is used as a medium of instruction in most of the schools except those affiliated to the CBSE or the council for ICSE boards.
 Under the 10+2+3 plan, after completing secondary school, students typically enroll for two years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Uttar Pradesh Board of High School and Intermediate Education (commonly referred to as U.P.
 Board) or a central board.
 Students choose from one of three streams, namely liberal arts, commerce, or science.
 Upon completing the required coursework, students may enrol in general or professional degree programs.
 In a study done by Child Rights and You (CRY) and the Centre for Budgets, Governance, and Accountability (CBGA), Uttar Pradesh spent ₹9,167 per pupil, which is below the national average of ₹12,768.

 The pupil/teacher ratio is 39:1, (Note: One teacher for every 39 students) lower than the national average of 23:1.
-According to the National Bureau of Economic Research, the state reported the second-highest teacher absenteeism (31 per cent) in rural public schools among 19 surveyed states.
+According to the National Bureau of Economic Research, the state reported the second-highest teacher absenteeism (31%) in rural public schools among 19 surveyed states.
 According to an answer given by the Union Education Minister in 2020 in the Lok Sabha, about 17.1 per cent of all elementary teacher posts in government schools in Uttar Pradesh are vacant.
 In terms of absolute numbers, the figure stands at 210,000.
 In February 2024, the Uttar Pradesh government informed legislative assembly that, 85,152 posts of headmasters and assistant teachers are vacant in the state.
+According to data presented by the Union Ministry of Education in Parliament, the number of government schools in Uttar Pradesh decreased by approximately 26,000 between the 2017–18 and 2023–24 academic years.
+The state also recorded closures of educational institutions at the school and higher education levels.
+All India Council for Technical Education (AICTE) data showed that 12 engineering colleges in Uttar Pradesh closed during the 2025–26 academic year, the highest number among the states, alongside Maharashtra.